oborchers/Fast_Sentence_Embeddings/README.md

 -------------

 0.1.15 from 0.1.11:
+- Fixed FT Ngram computation bug
 - Rewrote the input class.
 Turns out NamedTuple was pretty slow.
-- Added unittests
+- Added further unittests
 - Added documentation
-- Fixed FT Ngram computation bug
 - Major speed improvements
+- Fixed division by zero for empty sentences
+- Fixed overflow when infer method is used with too many sentences

 Literature
 -------------